 Get the best foreclosure-avoidance counseling you can find.
 Be careful of any solicitors guaranteeing you a modification of your loan, or that charge large up-front fees, or any similar solutions to stop foreclosure.

-Without the help of a bankruptcy attorney, you can petition for a loan modification.
+Without the help of a mortgage modification expert in Atlanta, you can petition for a loan modification.
 There are, however, some things only a bankruptcy attorney can do, such as contest mortgage line items which may be unreasonable, and review every loan document for legal violations.

 Consider The Following Questions, As You Weigh Your Legal Options: